Joe Gato (Jose Hidalgo-Gato) was born in Havana, Cuba,

 Gato took his Bachelors studies in Photography as a Communications Major at Long Island University; C.W.
 Post Center, under the directorship of Magnum photographer, Arthur Leipzig.

-He later attended the State University of New York; FIT, for Photographic studies and the NYU Film School summer intensive.
+He later attended the State University of New York; FIT, for Photographic studies and the NYU Film School summer intensive for film making.

 Gato began his career in New York City as a staff assistant to Bill King Studio, he continued over a decade assisting the likes of Albert Watson, Patrick Demarchelier and Helmut Newton.